senyosimpson/blog/blog/content/posts/grokking-grpc.md

 1. Protobuf compiler - installation [instructions](https://grpc.io/docs/protoc-installation/)
 2. Golang plugin for the Protobuf compiler - installation [instructions](https://grpc.io/docs/languages/go/quickstart/)

+The protobuf compiler and Golang plugin are used for code generation.
+They automatically implement the server and client code, only leaving the functions definitions up to the developer.

 We create our protobuf schema `helloworld.proto`.